Differentiable Evolutionary Reinforcement Learning: Preliminary Experiments -- Feasibility and Generality

-\textbf{Model and Data.} To generate a diverse set of trajectories for training, we perform inference on the training sets of the GSM8K and MATH benchmarks using \texttt{Qwen2.5-3B-Instruct}.
-These trajectories serve as the basis for optimizing the Meta-Optimizer.
-Once Meta-Reward is learned, it is frozen and used to train the inner-loop policy model (\texttt{Qwen2.5-3B}).
-The inner-loop training settings are identical to the baseline configuration to ensure a fair comparison.
+\paragraph{Model and Data.} We first generate offline trajectories on the GSM8K and MATH training sets using \texttt{Qwen2.5-3B-Instruct}.
+These fixed trajectories provide the inputs for fitting the 12-parameter graph reward.
+Once the graph reward is fitted, it is frozen and used to train a downstream policy model (\texttt{Qwen2.5-3B}) under the same inner-loop settings as the corresponding baselines.
+This separates the offline reward-fitting stage from the downstream policy-training stage.